 All candles are reusable – orders come with a packet of wildflower seeds so that you can upcycle the holders – making them the perfect gift that keeps on giving.

-Abbey began selling her candles on Etsy and they’re now also stocked at Aura Organics Spa at Here East; ‘Aura Organics, East Village has been incredibly supportive, I’ve had several repeat orders which I hand deliver – it’s been a lovely way to interact with customers.’
+Abbey began selling her candles on Etsy and they’re now also stocked at Aura Organics Spa at Here East; ‘Aura Organics at Here East has been incredibly supportive, I’ve had several repeat orders which I hand deliver – it’s been a lovely way to interact with customers.’

 Candles start from £5.99 up to £18.99 for large three-wick candles.
 They’ll make beautiful Christmas gifts.